 Either way, the great majority of retired educators receive exceptionally generous health coverage for free.
 These benefits are well in excess of what is available in the private sector, where most taxpayers work.
 Over the decades, the NJEA worked continuously-and largely successfully-to expand health benefits and fight any efforts to reduce them.
-Modest reform came about only in 2010 after the election of Gov. Chris Christie.
+Modest reform came about only in 2010 and 2011 after the election of Gov. Chris Christie, and the NJEA has been working tirelessly ever since to reverse those reforms.

 So New Jersey's dire fiscal condition is not a matter of happenstance.
 It was caused by deliberate policies and actions that were at root part of a political process.
-As the most powerful political actor in the state, the NJEA had a strong hand in bringing about these policies and actions.
+As the most powerful political actor in the state, the NJEA took the lead in bringing about these policies and actions.